shearpaladin/library-service/README.md

 # library-service
 spring-boot project using open-api, docker, maven, REST

-I will clean up this later...

-I used docker to run the project, as well as open-api to generate all the CRUD operations.
+I used docker to run the project, as well as open-api to generate basic GET and POST CRUD operations

 ## Frameworks Used

 - Frameworks: Maven, Spring
-- Frontend- Spring-Thymeleaf templates
-- Backend - Java, Spring
+- Backend - Java
-- Database - Postgres

-## Photos

-where's the photos at?

 ## API Documentation